Why We’re Thrilled We Don’t Have VC Funding

 Now that everyone’s familiar with Keith Mann, the fake co-founder the real Witchsy’s cofounders Kate Dwyer and Penelope Gazin created to get funding, it’s time to share the Language I/O funding story.

 It’s a short story.
-Language I/O founders Kaarina Kvaavik and Heather Morgan-Shoemaker didn’t get any.
+Language I/O founders Kaarina Kvaavik and Heather Morgan-Shoemaker didn’t get any during the startup phase of their multilingual customer support software development company.
 They tried.
 They sat before all-male VCs and dealt with the sexism that followed.
 They hid pieces of the Language I/O story that they thought would be a disadvantage in the VC space.
 They lost sleep.
 Then, they decided to DIY it using the money they’d saved from the other companies they’d started into Language I/O.

 It was tough.
 They lost more sleep—they still lose sleep—they worked all the time as startup co-founders are bound to do, and then they launched.
 The customers came.
 Big ones.
 LinkedIn knocked on the door, then Shutterstock and iRobot.
 Heather and Kaarina added employees, attended conferences and suddenly, their baby was wasn’t so little anymore.